 - Rapid and effective response to public health needs

 - Leadership and excellence in public health practices

 - Advancement of public health science

 The Commissioned Corps emergency response teams are trained and equipped to respond to public health crises and national emergencies such as natural disasters, disease outbreaks, or terrorist attacks, both here and overseas.
-Officers have responded to emergencies such Hurricane Katrina, the earthquake in Haiti, and the Deepwater Horizon oil spill.
+Officers have responded to emergencies such as the Ebola response in West Africa, Hurricane Katrina, the earthquake in Haiti, and the Deepwater Horizon oil spill.